citrix/citrix-daas-rest-go/citrixorchestration/docs/VDAComponentsSelectionValidationResponseModel.md

 HasMessage returns a boolean if a field has been set.

+### SetMessageNil

+`func (o *VDAComponentsSelectionValidationResponseModel) SetMessageNil(b bool)`

+ SetMessageNil sets the value for Message to be an explicit nil

+### UnsetMessage
+`func (o *VDAComponentsSelectionValidationResponseModel) UnsetMessage()`

+UnsetMessage ensures that no value is present for Message, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)